appscode/service-broker/docs/guides/kubeapps.md

 Kubeapps is a web-based UI for deploying and managing applications in Kubernetes clusters.
 Using Kubeapps you can browse and provision external services from the [Service Catalog](https://github.com/kubernetes-incubator/service-catalog) and available Service Brokers.
 Please see [Kubeapps](https://github.com/kubeapps/kubeapps) for more information about Kubeapps.

-Say you have AppsCode Service Broker and Service Catalog installed in our cluster.
-Then you can provision, bind, unbind, deprovision instances for the services offered by AppsCode Service Broker.
+Here we have shown how you can browse and manage services provided by Kubedb in cluster through the Kubeapps Dashboard.

 ## Prerequisites